-- 2) Enter the airlock and take off the Tyvek and place it in the waste bins if you were performing a "first cage change," doing an aerosol infection or believe you may have been exposed to TB.
-Otherwise, Tyvek suits may be taken back to the locker room and reused for subsequent visits to the facility. - 3) Wipe your PAPR hood and battery/filter pack with Accel TB wipes.
-Take off innergloves last. - 4) Wash hands in airlock bathroom sink, room 189a. - 5) Enter locker room with the PAPR battery/filter pack and hood.
+- 3. Enter the airlock and take off the Tyvek and place it in the waste bins if you were performing a "first cage change," conducting an aerosol infection, or believe you may have been exposed to TB.
+Otherwise, Tyvek suits may be taken back to the locker room and reused for subsequent visits to the facility.
+Discard tyvek suits that show signs of wear. - 4.
+Wipe your PAPR hood, PAPR unit, and battery/filter pack with Accel TB wipes.
+Take off inner-gloves last. - 5.
+Wash hands in airlock bathroom sink, room 189A. - 6.
+Enter locker room with the PAPR battery/filter pack and hood.
 Plug the battery/filter pack back into the outlet.
-Keep the PAPR hood in your locker. - 6) Shower if desired or if needed due to gross contamination from a spill. - 7) Wash your hands before leaving the locker room. - 8) Exit locker room through room 193. - 9) Sign off!
-Include the PAPR number you just wore.
+Keep the PAPR hood in your locker. - 7.
+Shower if desired or if needed due to gross contamination from a spill. - 8.
+Wash your hands before leaving the locker room. - 9.
+Exit locker room through room 193. - 10.
+Sign out